percona/k8spg-docs/docs/backups-storage.md

         ![image](assets/images/gcs-service-account.svg)

-        Click the *ADD KEY* button, chose *Create new key* and chose *JSON* as a key type.
-These actions will result in downloading a file in JSON format with your new private key and related information.
+        Click the *ADD KEY* button, choose *Create new key* and choose *JSON* as a key type.
+These actions will result in downloading a file in JSON format with your new private key and related information (for example, `gcs-key.json`).

-    3. Now you should create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using base64-encoded versions of two files: the file containing the private key you have just downloaded, and the special `gcs.conf` configuration file.
+    3. Create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
+The Secret consists of base64-encoded versions of two files: the `gcs-key.json` file with the Google service account key you have just downloaded, and the special `gcs.conf` configuration file.

-        The content of the `gcs.conf` file depends on the repository name.
-In case of the `repo1` repository, it looks as follows:
+        * Create the `gcs.conf` configuration file.
+The file contents depends on the repository name for backups in the `deploy/cr.yaml` file.
+In case of the `repo3` repository, it looks as follows:

         ```
         [global]
-        repo1-gcs-key=/etc/pgbackrest/conf.d/gcs-key.json
+        repo3-gcs-key=/etc/pgbackrest/conf.d/gcs-key.json
         ```

-        You can encode a text file with the `base64 --wrap=0 <filename>` command (or just `base64 <filename>` in case of Apple macOS).
+        * Encode both `gcs-key.json` and `gcs.conf` files.

+            === "Linux"

+                ```
+                base64 --wrap=0 <filename>
+                ```

+            === "MacOS"

+                ```
+                base64 <filename>
+                ```

-        When done, create the following yaml file with your cluster name and base64-encoded files contents as the following `cluster1-pgbackrest-secrets.yaml` example:
+        * Create the Kubernetes Secret configuration file and specify your cluster name and the base64-encoded contents of the files from previous steps.
+The following is the example of the `cluster1-pgbackrest-secrets.yaml` Secret file:

            ```yaml
            apiVersion: v1
            kind: Secret
            metadata:
              name: cluster1-pgbackrest-secrets
            type: Opaque
            data:
              gcs-key.json: <base64-encoded-json-file-contents>
              gcs.conf: <base64-encoded-conf-file-contents>
            ```

            !!! note

                This Secret can store credentials for several repositories presented as separate data keys.

-        Create the Secrets object from this YAML file:
+    4. Create the Secrets object from the Secret configuration file.
+Replace the `<namespace>` placeholder with your value:

         ``` {.bash data-prompt="$" }
-        $ kubectl apply -f cluster1-pgbackrest-secrets.yaml
+        $ kubectl apply -f cluster1-pgbackrest-secrets.yaml -n <namespace>
         ```

-    4. Update your `deploy/cr.yaml` configuration with your GCS credentials Secret in the `backups.pgbackrest.configuration` subsection, and put GCS bucket name into the `bucket` option of one of your repositories in the `backups.pgbackrest.repos` subsection.
-For example, GCS storage for the `repo3` repository would look as follows.
+    5. Update your `deploy/cr.yaml` configuration.
+Specify your GCS credentials Secret in the `backups.pgbackrest.configuration` subsection, and put GCS bucket name into the `bucket` option in the `backups.pgbackrest.repos` subsection.
+The repository name must be the same as the name you specified when you created the `gcs.conf` file.
+For example, GCS storage configuration for the `repo3` repository would look as follows:

         ```yaml
         ...